darshon-crudup/dcrudup76.github.io/102/read02.md

 - syntax highlighting
 - a nice variety of themes (to reduce eye strain and fatigue)
 - the ability to choose from a healthy selection of extensions available when you need them.

+# Terminal Introduction

+A command line or a termainal, is a text based interface into the system.
+As you enter commands on your keyboard the system will output text.
+Here is an example of how input and output will display: